Agnes Robertson (politician)

 Agnes Robertson Robertson (née Keay; 31 July 1882 – 29 January 1968) was an Australian schoolteacher, community worker and politician who served as a Senator for Western Australia from 1950 to 1962.
 She was originally elected to parliament as a member of the Liberal Party at the 1949 federal election.
 In 1955, she was dropped from her party's ticket due to her age, but instead won the endorsement of the Country Party and was re-elected to a second term at the 1955 election; her final term ended a month before her 80th birthday.
 She was the first woman to represent the Country Party in federal parliament.

 Early life

-Agnes Robertson Keay was born in Adelaide, South Australia, the only daughter among eight children born to Mary Ann (née Thomson) and David Kelly Keay.
+Agnes Robertson Keay was born on 31 July 1882 in Adelaide, South Australia, the only daughter among eight children born to Mary Ann (née Thomson) and David Kelly Keay.
 Her father – born in Perthshire, Scotland – was a stonemason by trade, and after arriving in Australia became a successful building contractor.

-During her childhood the family moved around the country as her father pursued various contracts, living for periods in Adelaide, Brisbane, and Sydney.
-Keay completed her secondary education in Sydney, obtaining a leaving certificate from the Forest Lodge Public School in Glebe just before her 14th birthday.
+During her childhood Keay's family moved around the country as her father pursued various contracts, living for periods in Adelaide, Brisbane, and Sydney.
+She completed her secondary education in Sydney, obtaining a leaving certificate from the Forest Lodge Public School in Glebe just before her 14th birthday.
 A short time later, her family moved to Perth, where she qualified as a schoolteacher via the monitorial system.
 On 1 July 1903, she married journalist Robert Robertson, the editor of the Western Mail; the marriage bar in place at the time required her to give up teaching.